Texas grand jury does not indict policeman for fatal shooting of Mexican

 The Mexican Ministry of Foreign Affairs has condemned the shooting death of Villalpando.

-(Reporting by Marice Richter; Editing by by Jon Herskovitz, Eric Beech and Paul Tait)
+(Reporting by Marice Richter; Editing by by Jon Herskovitz and Eric Beech)